MistaMaciii/UVSim/README.txt

 Confirm that Pyqt6 is installed.

-Run main.py to start application
+-Double click UVSim.exe to open the program
+-Change theme by selecting one of the two color tiles on the toolbar, select the disired color in the color in Select Color window and click the Okay button.
+To load the change, click the Set Theme button.
-Select File button, and select the test file wanted from its destination.
+-Select File button, and select the test file wanted from its destination.
 The text file should contain only properly formatted operation codes, four digit signed integers such as +1234 and -5678.
-The contents of the file selected will then display to memory Select the Run button, this will trigger the function within the user's code editor terminal outside of the application Input words as prompted to code editor terminal
+-The contents of the file selected will then display to memory -Edit file as needed, click Save button when finished -Click the Run button
-Result is printed to the 'Console Output' widget in the application
+-Input words as prompted and submit

-The first two digits of the operation code specifies the operation selection.
+-The first two digits of the operation code specifies the operation selection.
-The final two digits of the operation codes specify the memory location.
+-The final two digits of the operation codes specify the memory location.

 =================================
 === UVSim: BasicML Vocabulary ===